-How Art is Taught with the Principle Approach®
+How Art is Taught with The Biblical Classical Approach

 In many instances, art curriculum teaches the elements of art, techniques, and artist studies.
 Within the artist studies is some background information of the artist, common explanations and observations about the artist’s style, discussing an analysis of the art, and a project to copy a choice work of the artist.
-But, the Principle Approach® to art is so much richer and deeper than just that.
+But, the Biblical Classical Approach to art is so much richer and deeper than just that.

 Vocabulary and Biblical Principles

 As with any other discipline, we define the vocabulary pertaining to the subject at hand.
 Needless to say, it is Art for the purpose of this article.
-With the Principle Approach®, we look to define vocabulary using Webster’s 1828 American Dictionary of the English Language.
+With the Biblical Classical Approach, we look to define vocabulary using Webster’s 1828 American Dictionary of the English Language.
 Doing so helps us to study our discipline from a Biblical worldview.
 Many would refer to this as applying grammar to the discipline.

 Then, we take it further to learn about what God has to say about the discipline.
 And, we research to discover the principle—the first cause, source, origin of a thing.
 For instance, when was line first used and in what ways?
 Or, when was color first used and in what ways?
 This is applying logic; specifically it is Biblical reasoning.

 These kinds of discussions help our students to learn how to think and reason biblically.
 Opportunities like this give room for students of all ages to apply rhetoric.

 Of note, this is done in this way for all ages and grades.
 With the Biblical Classical Approach, we teach to the whole child because this is a natural way of learning.
 We do not break up this natural way of learning into “stages”. . . reflecting different age groups.
 This, in part, gives a Biblical Classical education a stark contrast to many other classical models.

 You may see a simple example of teaching impressionism with Bible Principles here.